 Do All Children Need Phase I Orthodontic Treatment?

 Children with moderate to severe bite issues, such as an underbite, open bite, or crossbite (upper teeth nested inside lower teeth), require Phase I treatment.
-It may also be needed for teeth that are severely crowded or misaligned.
+It may also be necessary for teeth that are severely crowded or misaligned.

 Normally, patients who need early treatment will need intervention on their erupted permanent teeth that requires the use of a removable appliance similar to a retainer or braces.
-An expander may also be required if significant crowding or a crossbite is present.
+An expander may also be essential if significant crowding or a crossbite is present.
 We will go over treatment details with you and your child during your consultation.

 What Is Phase II Orthodontic Treatment?

 Patients will typically need another treatment phase after the rest of their permanent teeth erupt, although this is not always the case.
 Phase II orthodontic treatment is less complex and lengthy.
 For example, permanent teeth removal can be prevented with Phase I orthodontic treatment.
 Phase II treatment may simply involve the alignment of teeth into their proper positions or help with the bite because most of the needed work was accomplished during Phase I.